andrechalom/wicman/README.md

 # TO DO:
 - stop passphrase from being written to disk
-- make an option for "show connection status"
-- health checks (autoconnect if dropped, change nets if 8.8.8.8 is unreachable)
 - extensions (iw instead of iwlist, dhcpd instead of dhclient, etc)
-- tidy up install.sh
 - option to sort list by Name or Strenght?
-- start w/o config file using reasonable defaults?